Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Lower bound of the Large Deviation Principle

 \begin{lemma} Let $v \in \mathcal{C}_0$ be a solution of (\ref{control}) with control $g\in L^2([0,T],\mathcal{M})$ attaining the minimum cost in $\mathcal{J}(v)$.
 For each $\epsilon, \delta$, let $\pi^{\epsilon, g}_{\delta}$ be as constructed in Lemma \ref{lemma: existence of tilted} with this choice of $g$, and with initial data $\ED{V}(0)$ constructed as at (\ref{eq: ent initial}).
 Under the scaling relation (\ref{scale-standing}), $\pi^{\epsilon,g}_\delta$ converges to $\delta_v$ in the weak topology of measures on $\XX$. \end{lemma} \begin{proof} We use tightness and an identification of the limit points.
-Thanks to the bound (\ref{eq: entropy controlled solution}), the exponential tightness in Corollary \ref{ET'} (ii) can be transferred to tightness of $\ED{V}$ by an Orlicz inequality.
-By Prokhorov's theorem, for any sequence $\varepsilon_k\to 0$, there exists a subsequence on which $V^{\varepsilon_k}_{\delta(\varepsilon_k)}=V^{\varepsilon_k}$ converges in distribution on $\XX$ to a limit $V$.
-We now show that all such subsequential limit points make $V$ a solution of (\ref{eq: sk}) almost surely, with the given initial data $v(0)$, and the choice of $g$ fixed at the beginning, and additionally satisfying the energy inequality, for all $0\le t\le T$, Since $v\in \mathcal{C}_0$ by definition, we are in the setting of Definition \ref{def: wk stron uniqueness class}, from which we see that $v=V$ almost surely.
-Since the sequence $\varepsilon_k\to 0$ was arbitrary, it follows that $\ED{V}\to v$ in probability, concluding the proof. \paragraph{\textbf{Step 1.
-Limits are weak solutions to (\ref{eq: sk})}} Let us now fix a sequence $\varepsilon_k\to 0$ on which the laws of $V^\varepsilon$ converges in distribution in $\XX$; to ease notation we will omit the index $k$.
-By Skorokhod's representation theorem, we can realise all $V^\varepsilon$ with the driving divergence-free white noises $W^\varepsilon_{\delta(\epsilon)}$ on a common basis $({\Omega},{\mathcal{F}},({\mathcal{F}}_t)_{t\geq0},{\mathbb{P}})$ such that, ${\mathbb{P}}$-almost surely,
+Tightness follows from Corollary \ref{ET'} (ii) and an Orlicz inequality; thanks to the tightness in the norm topology of $H$ remarked above (\ref{eq: ent initial}), this extends to $\XX^+$.
+For an identification of the limit points, we use the same arguments as \cite{FG95} to see that all subsequential limit points $V$ almost surely satisfy (\ref{control}) in the weak sense: $\mathbb{P}$-almost surely, for any $\varphi\in C^\infty_{\rm d.f.}(\mathbb{T}^3)$, for all $0\le t\le T$ For the energy inequality, we repeat the arguments of Section \ref{existence}.
+The martingale term vanishes in the limit, possibly up to extracting a further subsequence, and the It\^o correction vanishes thanks to the scaling hypothesis (\ref{scale-standing}).
+The only new term is the control term, which can be dealt with using weak convergence of $\nabla V^\epsilon \to \nabla V$, the strong convergence $\sqrt{Q_\delta}g\to g$ and the strong compactness of the functions $g_t(s,x):=g(s,x)1[s\le t]$ in $L^2([0,T],\mathcal{M})$ to see that, ${\mathbb{P}}$-almost surely, One finally finds that, $\PP$-almost surely, $V$ satisfies the energy inequality associated to (\ref{eq: sk}) for all $0\le t\le T$.
+Since $\mathcal{C}$ is a weak-strong uniqueness class, we conclude that $V=v$ almost surely, and we are done. \end{proof}